Judge Patricia H. Clark

 Children and Family Justice Center

-Courthouse amenities include spacious, natural-light filled courtroom lobbies, 10 courtrooms with ample gallery seating for families, confidential meeting spaces for youth and parents to meet with their attorneys, counselors, and program managers.
+Courthouse amenities include spacious, window-lined courtroom lobbies that maximize natural light, 10 courtrooms with ample gallery seating for families, confidential meeting spaces for youth and parents to meet with their attorneys, counselors, and program managers.
 The detention facility is designed with King County’s goal of zero youth detention in mind and, as the population of detention declines, living spaces can be converted to non-detention program areas.
 The CFJC has 100 fewer beds than the former Youth Services Center.